 Another important thing is the usage of keywords on the website.
 We make sure that these 6 places are not missed: title, 1st paragraph, h1, h2, alt text of picture, text

 We are checking the progress on Google Analytics on a daily basis as it is a great tool for spotting an issue or leveraging the content that works.

-As a first, it looks like a world of numbers without any story behind.
+At first, it looks like a world of numbers without any story behind it.
 But I have learned how to ask the right questions and what can we do with the answer.
-Let me give you the example:
+Let me give you an example:

 Used skills: #googleanalytics, #analyticalthinking

-The main purpose of content is selling the product or service.
+The main purpose of content is to sell the product or service.
 Ideas of the content depend on our client but most importantly on our target audience.

 At the beginning of each content creation, we should decide if we would like to educate, entertain or edify our leads and what kind of content will we produce (blog, articles, video, newsletters etc).